iccxu/cse15l-lab-reports/LabReport1.md

 # Remote Access and FileSystem (Week 1)
 In this lab report, I use the lecture1 folder provided as my example.
 The circled numbers in each image corresponds to the numbered finding in each cd, ls, and cat category.
 ## cd command
 1. Calling the command 'cd' with no arguments returns nothing.
-This isn't an error as the directory is blank, hence returning nothing.
+The current working directory when this command was run is nothing.
+Because  no arguments were included as a directory, the command returns nothing, which is the expected output.
 2. Calling the command 'cd' with 'lecture1' as its argument changes the directory of the file and accesses the lecture1 folder.
+> [user@sahara ~/lecture1]$
+This is expected as cd is supposed to go into the directory its argument assigns (if it's the subsequential directory after the previous).
+Therefore, it is not an error.
 3. Calling the command 'cd' with the file 'en-au.txt' as its argument produces an error because the command isn't meant to access files.
 ![Image](lab1_cd_examples.png)